nanograv/PINT/README.md

 runs pylint.
 The goal is to have pylint return a clean bill of health, all the tests pass, and all the documentation clear and intelligible.
-It is probably a good idea to run this script (and clean up the results!) on every test run.
+It is probably a good idea to run this script (and clean up the results!) before every commit to git.
 While it is possible to disable particular warnings from pylint, please be very reluctant to do so, especially if they are stylistic warnings: if it thinks your method takes too many arguments, for example, but you can't figure out how to reduce their number, leave